artemis-prime/chess-two-ways/README.md

-# Getting Started with Pawn Chess
+# Getting Started with Chess Demo

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).